antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - Mate
 - XFCE

-Two additional options are offered at the start the script:
+Two additional options are offered at the start of the script:
 1. Re-install FDE (keeping existing keyslots and partition structure)
 2. Modify existing LUKS keyslots (keeping existing data).